 The choice to begin therapy is a courageous one.
 Taking that first step to make contact when you are feeling vulnerable can be the most difficult.
 How do you know who to trust, what to expect and what to do?

 In my website I aim to introduce myself and give you an outline of my approach and why I think counselling can be of help.
 Please visit my Qualifications page for details of my experience and training.

-I am an experienced and fully qualified psychodynamic psychotherapist and counsellor working in the heart of Westminster and the Victoria area, SW1 with a team of therapists.
-I work in a straightforward and empathetic way in a safe and non judgmental environment in comfortable, quiet rooms 5 minutes walk from Victoria Station.
+I am an experienced and fully qualified psychodynamic psychotherapist and counsellor working in Chancery Lane, Central London, WC1 with a team of therapists.
+I work in a straightforward and empathetic way in a safe and non judgmental environment in comfortable, quiet rooms just outside Chancery Lane Tube Station.

-I also practice in Tenterden, Kent TN30 in quiet rooms just off the High Street.
-There is convenient parking nearby.
+I also practice in Tenterden, Kent TN30 in quiet rooms just off the High Street, as well as having extensive experience of working online.

 I work with individuals on a long-term basis or for shorter focused work, depending on need.

 Over the last ten years working as a counsellor and psychotherapist, I have had extensive experience of working with and helping clients with a wide variety of problems, such as depression, anxiety, bereavement, relationship or work related issues.

 I also work with adults for whom none of the above seems relevant, yet who feel a pervasive sense of discontent or lack of fulfilment, sometimes with no clear cause.
 They may want help in thinking about a particular concern that worries and preoccupies them or they may merely be curious to understand themselves better.
 In all cases, counselling can be an invaluable and life changing experience.

 I have a special interest in bereavement, having worked for many years as a bereavement counsellor in a hospice.